CreativeCrafts/laravel-ai-assistant/README.md

 $text = 'Artificial Intelligence (AI) is a rapidly growing field of technology that is revolutionizing the way we interact with the world around us.';
 $improvedText = AiAssistant::acceptPrompt($text)->improveWriting();

+// Transcribe an audio file to text use CreativeCrafts\LaravelAiAssistant\Tasks\AiAssistant;

+// The audio file to transcribe, must be in one of these formats: mp3, mp4, mpeg, mpga, m4a, wav, or webm.
+$audioFilePath = 'path/to/audio/file.mp3';
+$optionalText = 'An optional text to guide the model's style or continue a previous audio segment.
+The prompt should match the audio language.

+// The language of the input audio.
+Supplying the input language in ISO-639-1 format will improve accuracy and latency.
+$language = 'en';

+$transcription = AiAssistant::acceptPrompt($audioFilePath)->transcribe($language, $optionalText);

+// The response will be a text format of the audio file

+// Translate an audio file to english text use CreativeCrafts\LaravelAiAssistant\Tasks\AiAssistant;

+// The audio file to transcribe, must be in one of these formats: mp3, mp4, mpeg, mpga, m4a, wav, or webm.
+$audioFilePath = 'path/to/audio/german.mp3';

+$translatedText = AiAssistant::acceptPrompt($audioFilePath)->translateAudioTo();

+// The response will be a text format of the audio file in english
 ```

 ## Testing